External Ids for VRK2 Gene

 GeneCards Summary for VRK2 Gene

 VRK2 (Vaccinia Related Kinase 2) is a Protein Coding gene.
-Diseases associated with VRK2 include benign familial infantile epilepsy and vaccinia.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein serine/threonine kinase activity.
+Diseases associated with VRK2 include vaccinia and benign familial infantile epilepsy.
+Among its related pathways are Cell Cycle, Mitotic and Mitotic Prophase.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein serine/threonine kinase activity.
 An important paralog of this gene is CSNK1G2.